 Precautions When Drinking Herbal Teas While Nursing

-- Make sure that it is caffeine-free if you are drinking more than three cups daily.
+- Make sure it is caffeine-free if you drink more than three cups daily.

 - Make sure that the specific herb is safe to take while breastfeeding.
 A list of safe and unsafe herbs can be found below.

 - Make sure that the specific herb in the tea does not decrease breast milk supply.

 - If you are allergic to plants or pollen, avoiding related herbal plants is best.

 - Always buy teas with proper labeling of ingredients.

 - Avoid pharmacologically active herbal teas.

 - Always check with your pediatrician before drinking any herbal teas while breastfeeding.

 - Borage tea, Comfrey tea.